Journey to the Center of the Earth (1959 film): Production

 Originally, Life magazine editor and science writer Lincoln Barnett was to write the screenplay and later acted as one of the technical advisers on the film.

 The giant Dimetrodon depicted at the center of the Earth action sequence were actually rhinoceros iguanas with a large, glued-on make-up appliance added to their back.
-The giant chameleon seen later in the ruins of Atlantis scene was actually a painted Tegu lizard.
+The giant chameleon seen later in the ruins of Atlantis scene was actually a painted Tegu lizard or a monitor lizard.

 Boone recalled filming the dramatic whirlpool sea scene: